izumidonabe/SUSTech-CS104-I2ML-Notes/README.md

 # Some Mind Maps for CS104 in SUSTech
 There are multiple different formats, but the best format is to use MarginNote for reading. \
-If you like it, please give me a star.
+If you like it, please give me a star. \
+If there are errors, please let me know :)